DMawi17/DMawi17/README.md

 ### 🙋🏾‍♂️ About Me

--   🔭 I’m currently working as Intern for [Active IT Recruitment](https://github.com/Active-IT-Recruitment)
+-   🔭 I’m currently working as an Intern for [Active IT Recruitment](https://github.com/Active-IT-Recruitment)
--   🌱 I’m studying a full stack web development course with [DCI](https://github.com/DigitalCareerInstitute).
+-   🌱 I recently completed my study as a full-stack web developer with [DCI](https://github.com/DigitalCareerInstitute).
 -   👯 I’m looking to collaborate on Open Source Projects.
 -   📫 How to reach me: asegda17@gmail.com
--   😄 Pronouns: maui
+-   😄 Pronouns: Maui

 <br/>
 <br/>